dekimsey/ashvattha/README.md

 #Ashvatta
 ##Coming Soon
-A project for the procedural of generation of continents (and more?)
+A project for the procedural generation of continents (and more?)

 ####License